By Tom Roberts (look me up in the FNAL Phonebook)

 A review article on the set of precision frequency and wavelength measurements that became the basis for the 1973 value of c.
 This is the best single reference for this.

-Measured c = 299,792,458.8 ± 0.2 meter/s, with 1.2 meter uncertainty due to realization of the Kr meter standard used.
-The fact that the Kr standard for the meter became the limit on accuracy was a major reason for the 1983 redefinition of the meter in terms of the definition of c and the definition of the second.
+Measured c = 299,792,458.8 ± 0.2 metre/s, with 1.2 metre uncertainty due to realization of the Kr metre standard used.
+The fact that the Kr standard for the metre became the limit on accuracy was a major reason for the 1983 redefinition of the metre in terms of the definition of c and the definition of the second.

-Discussion of three proposals for a new definition of the meter (pre-1983).
+Discussion of three proposals for a new definition of the metre (pre 1983).

-Review of methods to relate c to the meter, and results for further measurements checking the 1973 determination of c leading to the 1983 adoption of the new meter standard in terms of the definition of c and the definition of the second.
+Review of methods to relate c to the metre, and results for further measurements checking the 1973 determination of c leading to the 1983 adoption of the new metre standard in terms of the definition of c and the definition of the second.

-A review article discussing the reasons for the re-definition of the meter in 1983 in terms of the definition of the second and the definition of the speed of light.
+A review article discussing the reasons for the re-definition of the metre in 1983 in terms of the definition of the second and the definition of the speed of light.